 Andrew Wilson became the CEO of Senetas Corporation Limited (ASX:SEN) in 2012.
-This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
-After that, we will consider the growth in the business.
+First, this article will compare CEO compensation with compensation at similar sized companies.
+Then we'll look at a snap shot of the business growth.
 And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
-This process should give us an idea about how appropriately the CEO is paid.
+The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Andrew Wilson's Compensation Compare With Similar Sized Companies?